finos/FDC3/README.md

    ```

 This will publish to the `gh-pages` branch of the repository, which will automatically be hosted on GitHub Pages.

+### Continuous Integration

+The CI build is hosted on Travis CI at https://travis-ci.com/rikoe/FDC3.
+When new changes are committed to `master`, Travis will automatically deploy an updated version of the website to GitHub Pages.

 > For full documentation about publishing Docusaurus websites, see [Publishing your site](https://docusaurus.io/docs/en/publishing).